Devops-Omar/AWS_Projects/06-AWS-High-Availability-Database-Tier.md

-# AWS High-Availability Database Tier Solution
+# AWS High-Availability Database Tier

 This project demonstrates the design and deployment of a highly available, fault-tolerant database tier for a multi-tier web application.
 The setup ensures reporting queries do not impact the primary database performance and includes encryption in transit to maintain security.